Integrable systems associated to the filtrations of Lie algebras: Commutative polynomial integrals

 if and only if\footnote{By $\langle\cdot,\cdot\rangle$ we also denote an invariant quadratic form on $\g^\mathbb C$, the extension of the invariant scalar product from $\g$ to $\g^\mathbb C$.}

 Since $\rank\kk=\rank\g$ and $y_0$ is regular, the above identity is satisfied.
-In the real domain,~\eqref{shift2} implies that $\mathfrak B+\pr_{\kk}^*(\R[\kk])$ is a complete set of functions at $x$, and therefore on an open dense subset on $\g$. \end{proof}
+The real part of $L_0$ is spanned by the gradients of the polynomials in $\mathfrak B$ at $x$.
+Therefore, in the real domain,~\eqref{shift2} implies that $\mathfrak B+\pr_{\kk}^*(\R[\kk])$ is a complete set of functions at $x$, and therefore on an open dense subset on $\g$. \end{proof}